 If both the tents are from the same brand and approximately the same size, the zipping might just simply click into effect!
 And, if by any chance, the doors are roughly of the same size, zipping the two entrances works wondrously!!

 It might happen that you cannot fully and smoothly zip the doors together.
-In that case, do not worry and do not trudge further with the zips, lest you break or damage them.
+In that case, do not worry and trudge further with the zips.
+It may break or damage them.
 All you need to do in such a situation is to clip-shut the open orifices using binder clips.
-Next, you can use a tarp to drape the juncture area to effectively prevent rain dripping or any unfavourable weather conditions to creep in.
+Next, you can use a tarp to drape the juncture area to effectively prevent rain dripping or any unfavorable weather conditions to creep in.